We’ll keep investing in research until we find the cures.

 - 300 research advocates

 - 60 partnerships and collaborations

 Learn more about your research dollars at work here.

 People right here in the Great Plains are contributing to research in important ways.
-New board member Emily Poeschl, Director of Marketing at UNO, was recently named a Susan G. Komen® Advocate in Science.
+Board member Emily Poeschl, Director of Marketing at UNO, is a Susan G. Komen® Advocate in Science.
 The Advocates in Science program (AIS) is a community of dedicated volunteer advocates who work to reduce the burden of breast cancer in their communities.
 Research advocates bring the patient voice to research, ensuring that the unique and valuable perspectives of breast cancer patients, survivors, and co-survivors are integrated into the scientific dialogue and decisions, which impact progress toward ending breast cancer.
-Click here to learn more.

 Dr. Kristi Egland is working in South Dakota to eradicate breast cancer.
 With the help of a Susan G. Komen Career Catalyst Research award, Dr. Egland established her own laboratory to test her ideas.
 She had two primary goals – to identify new ways to treat breast cancer and to develop a simple blood test that could detect breast cancer at an early stage.
 These research goals became even more of a driving force when she was diagnosed in 2007 with invasive Triple Negative Breast Cancer that had spread to her lymph nodes.

 Today, Dr. Egland is focused more than ever on her research goals and is making progress toward creating a blood test to detect cancer.